 Method: To compare the geometric mean LDL values across groups defined by vital status at 5 years, a two-sample t test on the log transformed serum LDL levels was performed, again allowing for unequal variances between the groups.
 Point estimates and confidence intervals were back transformed to obtain estimates in the original measurement units.

 The geometric mean cholesterol is estimated to be 112 mg/dL among subjects who die within 5 years of study enrollment and 123 mg/dL among subjects who survive at least 5 years.
 A comparison of the geometric means estimates that the geometric mean cholesterol is 9.7% higher among subjects who survive at least 5 years relative to those who die within 5 years.
 The observed difference in geometric mean LDL values is beyond that that might be expected to occur by chance in the absence of a true effect of serum LDL on 5 year all-cause mortality (P=0.0128), with the 95% confidence interval suggesting that the observed difference is what might be typically observed if the true ratio of geometric means was anywhere between 2% and 17.9%, with the survivors averaging higher cholesterol.
 We thus reject the null hypothesis of no association between serum LDL and 5 year all-cause mortality in favor of a trend toward higher geometric mean cholesterol for the subjects surviving for a longer period of time.

+5/5 for performing an appropriate analysis

+5/5 for reporting the association appropriately

+Total: 10/10

 Perform a statistical analysis evaluating an association between serum LDL and 5 year all-cause mortality by comparing the probability of death within 5 years across groups defined by whether the subjects have high serum LDL (“high” = LDL > 160 mg/dL).